Not-A-Builder/Regression-Classification-Keras/README.md

 A continuous output variable is a real-value, such as an integer or floating point value.
 These are often quantities, such as amounts and sizes.

+For example, a house may be predicted to sell for a specific dollar value, perhaps in the range of $100,000 to $200,000.

+• A regression problem requires the prediction of a quantity.
+• A regression can have real valued or discrete input variables.
+• A problem with multiple input variables is often called a multivariate regression problem.
+• A regression problem where input variables are ordered by time is called a time series forecasting problem.

 Demonstration of how to use the Keras library in Deep Neural Networks to solve Regression as well as Classification Problems.